fenago/next-level-python-big-data/bigdata-with-pyspark/lab_5.md

 Computing summary statistics with MLlib
 =======================================

-Let\'s check how to compute summary statistics in Spark.
-The key factor here is the [colStats] function.
-The [colStats] function computes the column-wise summary statistics for an [rdd] input.
-The [colStats] function accepts one parameter, that is [rdd], and it allows us to compute different summary statistics using Spark.

 Let\'s look at the code in the Jupyter Notebook for this lab in [Lab_5.ipynb].
 We will first collect the